 What individual rules govern different sectors and industries?
 How are these regulations monitored and executed?
 How are these regulatory agencies funded?
 How does the public participate in shaping regulations?
 How do these align with or differ from national and regional/local regulations?

 The Tax Inequality Index measures the effects of states' tax systems on income inequality.
 It rank states from the most regressive to the least regressive.
-Washington received a -12.6, meaning it is ranked 1st amongst the most regressive states in the country
+Ohio received a -5.8, meaning it is tied for 18th amongst the most regressive states in the country

 What is the state's private sector union density?
 What sectors are unions the strongest in, and what weight do these sectors have in the state's economy?
 What democratic practices exist in these unions?
 How are these unions tied to broader social and community movements?

-In Washington 18% of total private and public sector workers are represented by unions.
-Washington is ranked 4th in terms of percentage of workers represented by unions.
+In Ohio 13.6% of total private and public sector workers are represented by unions.
+Ohio is tied for 19th in terms of percentage of workers represented by unions.